The Best Lake Had One Fisherman

 Imagine a lake stocked with trophy bass — the kind serious anglers dream about.
 Crystal-clear water, perfect depth, no restrictions.
 And nobody is fishing there.
 Not because the fish aren't biting, but because everyone assumed the good spots were somewhere else.

-This is the system that made it work — and the math on why every quarter you wait hands more fish to whoever shows up first.
+This article is the system that makes that advantage real — and the data behind why every quarter you wait hands more fish to whoever shows up first.

 The 30-Minute Research Window You Are Invisible In